Jahia/jcontent/README.md

 - `target` is the location id where this action should be displayed
 - `requiredPermission` set the required permission to display the action
 - `labelKey` is the key to use to display the label
+- `callback` is an an object that defines a function (or an array of function) called by GWT

+Note that some of the properties can be defined as default properties in `Actions/defaultActions.js` and override within the configuration file.

 These properties are available either for the action and its display (the button / item ..).
 As soon as an action needs it, you can add your custom configurable property (like nodeTypes, enable, etc ..)